 Under the Family Provision Act, spouses, partners and children (and sometimes others) have the right to apply to the Court to vary the terms of a Will if they feel that the Will has not made adequate provision for them.

-We can advise you about your rights if you have an estate dispute.
+We can advise you about your rights if you have a Perth estate dispute.